-More than just offering a simple bed and breakfast, hotel rooms are evolving and being engineered, one amenity at a time, to meet with changing traveller demands.
+More than just offering a simple bed and breakfast, hotel rooms are evolving and being engineered, one amenity at a time, to meet changing traveller demands.

 Today, from the planning of the trip, check-in and out of the hotel, to the moment guests return homes, the entire hotel guest experience journey can be digitally assisted to ensure a superb guest experience.

 Modern guests want their rooms to be perfectly clean as though nobody has touched the scene before they arrive.
-They want more plugs to charge multiple devices at a time, continue watching their favourite Netflix series even when travelling and make use of their mobile phones to order for room services and demand an instant response from employees.
+They want more plugs to charge multiple devices at a time, continue watching their favourite Netflix series even when travelling and make use of their mobile phones to order room services and demand an instant response from employees.

 A portion of guests would also want to turn their room into a "work-from-anywhere station" to get away from their home for some time.

 As a result, the pandemic makes us question the existence of the once indispensable, even iconic, in-room amenities.
 Contactless alternatives for various guest-facing technologies undoubtedly will become the prime competitive advantage for hotels to attract guests.
 Do we continue to display and offer them as they are?

 Though no one would question its presence, the significant decline in guest room phone usage and revenues from calls are impossible to overlook.
 Guests can find other ways to communicate with hotel staff and vice versa.

 Read more: How Hoteliers Cope with the Rise of the Sharing Economy

 Dropped calls, busy lines, or miscommunication between guests and hotel staff can contribute to an unpleasant guest experience.
 For instance, phone operators may not be able to answer every single call during peak hours.
 They may also misunderstand requests due to language barriers.